cconstable/ParseModel-iOS/README.md

 A `PFUser` flavored object is also available called `ParseModelUser`.

-## Installing

-I've created a [CocoaPods](http://cocoapods.org/) podspec.
-I'm currently submitting it to the official specs repo so if you are reading this just point your podfile here.

 ## Limitations

 ParseModel currently works with all types that `PFObject` [supports](https://parse.com/docs/ios_guide#objects-types/iOS).
 This means don't try using a UIImage and expect it to work!
 If you need to store UIImage data (or something that is unsupported) you have a few alternatives: